Siesta Key jack crevalle fishing

-Jack crevelle are a very aggressive, hard fighting fish that are found year round in Florida and provide great sport on light tackle.
+Jack crevalle are a very aggressive, hard fighting fish that are found year round in Florida and provide great sport on light tackle.
 They range from hand-sized fish up to twenty-plus pound bruisers.
 There is no finesse with these fish, they just pull until they can’t pull any longer.
-Jacks will hit almost any lure or bait; the key is finding them.
+Jack crevalle fishing is exciting as they will hit almost any lure or bait.
+The key is finding them.
 Jacks are normally schooled up in tight bunches and are quite competitive, resulting in an aggressive strike.
 They have strong, dark meat and are not considered good to eat.

 Capt Jim has been a fishing guide in Sarasota, Florida since 1991.
 Anglers who are interested in purchasing the equipment that he uses and writes about in his articles can do so HERE on the PRODUCTS page.

 Often times anglers will see jacks feeding up on the surface, churning up the water as they go on a feeding spree.
 Just about anything cast into the action will draw an instant strike.
 In the cooler months jacks will be found up in Phillippi Creek and other deeper canals in Siesta Key.
 Jacks are found throughout the area at one time or another.
 They will be found on the deep grass flats while trout fishing.
 Fish will also move in very shallow and feed actively on bait fish in water only a foot deep.